heygrady/react-redux-notes/readme.md

 Having the hard work of getting Webpack and Babel working up with all of the best practices is a *massive* time saver.
 You're not likely to need to mess with the defaults until much later in your dev process.
 This allows you to get to the hard work of building your app without getting lost in the tooling.

 Because the Redux ecosystem is heavily inspired by the Node ecosystem (a React-Redux app uses NPM to manage packages) there isn't ever going to be a full framework like there is for Ember.
 Instead, building a React-Redux app is an exercise in assembling the right tools for your application.
 Sadly, beyond the foundations in the starter-kit you're going to have to research to find each of those little tools and stitch them together yourself.
 Much of what you need is easy to find on NPM.
-In practice tis level of control actually becomes a blessing as your app matures.
+In practice this level of control actually becomes a blessing as your app matures.
 However, for starting out it can be daunting.

 ### NPM is your friend
 If you're completely new to the Node ecosystem you might be worried about things like how all of your code fits together.
 It becomes clearer with practice.
 You might enjoy reading about [ES6 modules in depth](https://hacks.mozilla.org/2015/08/es6-in-depth-modules/).
 The short version is that you don't have to worry about your code colliding with other code.
 If you're looking at a file that uses `import` then you know exactly what code is going to run in that file.
 If you look at the `export` declarations in a file then you'll know exactly what will be available when you import it.
 When you need a package, install it with NPM.

 One thing to note is that the files in your project are all imported relative to each other.
 This is extremely powerful because it allows you to organize your code in any way you want.
 The only restriction is that if you want your code to run you have to import it *somewhere*.
 It's hard to really grasp how powerful it is to have no restrictions on how your organize your code.
 There's no *wrong* place to put your files.

 - Don't bother with Bower unless it's the only way to get something you need (sometimes bower packages include code that npm packages don't).
-For the most part a Bower packer can be installed with NPM.
+For the most part a Bower package can be installed with NPM.
 - Don't bother with [alternative package managers](http://andrewhfarmer.com/javascript-frontend-package-managers/).
-- Don't worry about Node vs Browser.
-If you're trying to write universal code that runs in the browser and on the server, remember this simple rule: With very few exceptions, *all JavaScript code is universal*.
+- Don't worry about code that works in Node vs. The Browser.
+If you're trying to write universal code that runs in the browser and on the server remember this simple rule: *all JavaScript code is universal* (with very few exceptions).
+When in doubt, use functions you can find on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
-- The one big exception is, duh, [Node-specific APIs](https://nodejs.org/dist/latest/docs/api/).
-When in doubt, only use functions you can find on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
-The Node-specific API won't work in the browser but the vast majority of what Node offers is powered by V8, the same JavaScript engine used in Chrome.
-If you're constantly running into issues where your code isn't working in a browser because it's Node-specific you are probably doing something *very wrong*.
+- The one big exception is, *duh*, the [Node-specific APIs](https://nodejs.org/dist/latest/docs/api/)!
+The Node-specific APIs usually won't work in the browser because they're for working with the file system or the operating system (that's a security issue in browsers).
+However, he vast majority of what Node offers is powered by [V8](https://developers.google.com/v8/), the same JavaScript engine used in Chrome. *Note:* If you're constantly running into issues where your code isn't working in a browser because it's Node-specific... you are probably doing something *very wrong*.
-- If you're trying to evaluate if a package is likely to work for your project a good rule of thumb is "does it work with the filesystem or not?"
+- If you're trying to evaluate if a package is likely to work for your project a good rule of thumb is "does it work with the file system or not?"
 That's usually a good filter.
 Some NPM packages are clearly designed to work with the server and they're usually easy to spot.

 ## Getting Started with the Starter Kit
 What you may not realize is that you *must* watch the videos before doing anything with React-Redux.
 You have to watch the videos before you can even read the manual. **If you haven't watched the videos you shouldn't be reading this right now!**